 When I think back to last Christmas, I remember one of the worst days of my life.
 I come from a relatively large family of six, and Christmas has always been an important day of coming together and being with each other, but last Christmas, because of my addiction, I was unable to do that physically, mentally or emotionally.
 I woke up on that Christmas in my default setting: dope sick and miserable.
 I ripped myself out of bed and went upstairs to the tree, where we would open gifts as a family.
 I hadn’t gotten anyone in my family a gift because all of my money was going to support my drug addiction.
+This was the start of my nightmare on Christmas.

 While we were opening gifts, I began to get aggravated.
 I noticed that there was nothing I had been given that I could pawn.
 I had been relying on getting Christmas gifts to support my habit.
 Unable to control my emotions in the grip of my addiction, I began to yell at my mom.
 She begged me to stop, but I was so sick and out of control that I didn’t care.
 I ran back down to my room, where the argument followed.
 As my yelling escalated, I remember my mom getting quiet and almost whispering “I didn’t know what to get for someone who’s addicted to heroin” before she began crying.